rezdm/Argus.cpp/README.md

 # Argus
-A network monitoring daemon that provides a quick overview of service availability via ICMP ping, TCP/UDP ports, or HTTP/HTTPS.
+A network monitoring daemon that provides a quick overview of service availability via ICMP ping, TCP/UDP ports, HTTP/HTTPS, or just a command line with an expected exit value.

 The original project was Java-based — [Argus](https://github.com/rezdm/Argus).
 I worked on it as a playground to explore Java 25 features, and at some point needed AI help, and then decided... why not translate it to C++, back to the roots, so to speak.